 There are many ways to use the API.
-Here are three examples:
+Here are some examples:

 - Export Flow data to a reporting and analysis tool such as Microsoft Excel to perform custom reporting, data manipulation, and your own analysis.

 - Integrate Flow data with another application to create custom dashboards.
-A SaaS service such as Domo can help you create data-rich dashboards that enhance Flow metrics that interest your team.
+A SaaS service such as Domo (external site, opens in new tab) can help you create data-rich dashboards that enhance Flow metrics that interest your team.

 Using the interactive documentation

-Flow provides Interactive API documentation that you can access to learn about the Flow API objects and create requests from your repository.
+Flow provides Interactive API documentation (opens in new tab) for the Customer API where you can access Flow API endpoints, learn about the Flow API objects and create requests from your repository.

 Here are the basic steps for using the interactive documentation:

-4. You will see two GET request URLs.
-The first one allows us to obtain all author records.
-The second URL allows us to get results for a specific user id.
-We’re going to pretend that we are not very familiar with our USERS and don’t yet know a specific user Id.
+- You will see two GET request URLs.
+Use the first one to obtain all author records.
+Use the second one to find results for a specific user ID.
+We’re going to pretend that we are not very familiar with our users and don’t yet know a specific user ID.
 We’ll use the first operation.
 Select the first GET operation to expand its panel.

-5. In the real world, most engineering teams would have a significant number of users.
-In the consideration of system performance, you should try and restrict your request to the most specific data you need.
+- In the real world, most engineering teams would have a significant number of users.
+To improve system performance, restrict your request to the most specific data you need.
 As an exercise, we’ll filter our requests to only show three user records.
-To do this, enter 3 in the limit field, which happens to be the first parameter in the list (for every object).
+To do this, enter 3 in the limit field.

-6. Now that you’ve set up your request, click the Try it out! button located at the bottom of the panel to submit the request.
-The response panel is displayed, as shown in the following image:
+- Now that you’ve set up your request, click the Try it out! button located at the bottom of the panel to submit the request.
+The response panel displays, as shown in the following image: